Mingkai14/DDGWizard/docs/Generate_features.rst

     <div style="text-align: justify;">
     (1).
 When running DDGWizard, you need to <span class="keyword-highlight">cd</span> to the top-level directory of the program to execute the program.
     <p></p>
     (2).
-DDGWizard supports multi-process handling.
+DDGWizard supports multi-process handling itself.
 If you wish to run multiple instances of DDGWizard to fully utilize your computer's resources, we recommend using the multi-process parameters provided by DDGWizard.
     <p></p>
-    <b>Avoid running multiple instances of DDGWizard from the same folder,</b> as the program synchronizes files within the folder, which can cause synchronization errors.
+    We don't recommend to achieve multi-process handling of DDGWizard by user themselves.
     <p></p>
-    If you need to run multiple instances at the same time by yourself, <b>please make multiple copies of the DDGWizard folder and run each instance separately in its own folder.</b>
+    If user need to run multiple instances of DDGWizard at the same time by themselves, please avoid running multiple instances of DDGWizard from the same folder, as the program synchronizes files within the folder, which can cause synchronization errors. <b>Please make multiple copies of the DDGWizard folder and run each instance separately in its own folder.</b>
     <p></p>
     (3). <b>Do not place your files in the top-level folder of DDGWizard.</b> DDGWizard will automatically clean files in the top-level folder to maintain multi-process synchronization.
     <p></p>